��At the Chapel, we emphasize that life is all about relationships. Our staff is made up of teams that work together--and that

-For more information about Williamsburg Community Chapel, please read our Core Beliefs, which all employees are required to sign.
+For more information about Williamsburg Community Chapel, please read our Statement of Faith and Employee Covenant, which all employees are required to sign.

 Current Employment Opportunities

 The Children’s Ministry Director/Pastor provides overall direction and guidance for ministries targeting children and their parents from birth-fifth grade.
 He or she develops and executes a comprehensive program of discipleship, service, and training for children and their families.
 Specific responsibilities include:

 - Recruiting and providing leadership , mentoring, training, and supervision to Children's Ministry volunteers and staff.

 - Working with other staff members to ensure successful transitions from one stage of life to another, into and out of Children's Ministry.